TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/playtesting_editing.md

 	- The currently controlled entity is always highlighted in bright yellow.
 	- You can select any entity for controlling but only selecting the Controlled character type of entities will yield any meaningful result.
+- Press i to enter gameplay while controlling the selected character.

 ## Gameplay recording